 The new iteration of the affordable, yet nicely designed Victorinox Swiss Army Dive Master 500 family was announced back in March 2012.
 Rated for an impressive depth of 500 meters, recently these timekeepers started to appear in online shops around the world.
 Available with quartz and self-winding mechanical movements, the watch is offered in a unisex 38 mm and a more masculine 43 mm body, which is the best choice for a budget-conscious customer.

-While many “affordable” divers are usually offered in cases that mimic such living legends as Rolex Submariner or the Omega Seamaster immortalized by the James Bond franchise, the Victorinox Dive Master family (at least, its recent generations that I had a pleasure to wear or simply try on my own wrist) have always spoke a design language of their own.
+While many “affordable” divers are usually offered in cases that mimic such living legends as the Rolex Submariner or the Omega Seamaster immortalized by the James Bond franchise, the Victorinox Dive Master family (at least, its recent generations that I had a pleasure to wear or simply try on my own wrist) have always spoken a design language of their own.

-This new Dive Master 500, for example, comes in a rugged-looking case with prominent lugs, massive setting crown and an impressively proportioned unidirectional rotating bezel that looks like it was inspired by the Lamborghini Diablo or the latest destroyer ship that uses the “stealth” technology.
+This new Dive Master 500, for example, comes in a rugged-looking case with prominent lugs, a massive setting crown, and an impressively proportioned unidirectional rotating bezel that looks like it was inspired by the Lamborghini Diablo or the latest destroyer ship that uses the “stealth” technology.

 Although I highly doubt that the watch will ever be used as a professional diving companion (there are tons of more suitable and also more reliable electronic diving computers out there), it is still a pleasure to note that the model sports a highly legible dial with large luminous hour markers and broad, partly open-worked hour and minute hands, also covered with Superluminova.

 As I have already mentioned, the watch is offered both with quartz (Swiss-made Ronda 715.5 caliber) and an automatic (ETA 2892-A2 blank movement, also made in Switzerland) mechanisms.

 The former looks like the best choice to me, since it offers superb accuracy and can run for a couple of years before you will have to replace the battery.